 The Council maintains a substantial fund balance in the Savings account.
 Transfers from the savings account to the Checking account are made each year to compensate for the shortfall in revenues received by the Council and to balance the budget.
 The main sources of revenue for the Council are CDBG and Allegheny County General Funds for administration and dues and RAD monies collected from member municipalities.
-The membership dues that municipalities pay to the Council have not been increased in over twenty two years.
-Council members will have to take a serious look at a dues increase in the future, especially if less funds for administration are received from CDBG and Allegheny County.
+The membership dues that municipalities pay to the Council were increased for the first time in over twenty years.